 A Famished Thirst

 Your children are famished with a thirst for affection.
 You know what famished creatures do.
 They go into survival mode and satisfy that thirst in any way possible.
 Often that comes through violence or hostility.
-One of the best ways to curb a strong willed, angry, or defiant child is to heap love and affection upon that child.
-If there is ongoing conflict between the two of you, it could be because there is a dry well of affection.
+One of the best ways to curb a strong-willed, angry, or defiant child is to heap love and affection upon that child.
+If there is an ongoing conflict between the two of you, it could be because there is a dry well of affection.

-Filling that well with affection that is gospel oriented prepares your children to have wellsprings of eternal life bursting from them (Jn 4:14; 7:38).
+Filling that well with affection that is gospel-oriented prepares your children to have wellsprings of eternal life bursting from them (Jn 4:14; 7:38).
 Give positive physical touch, speak kind words, serve, and speak the gospel into them.
 Then you will surely nourish their soul.

 Joey Cochran is a graduate of Dallas Seminary and a church planting intern at Redeemer Fellowship in St. Charles, Illinois under the supervision of pastor Joe Thorn.
 You can follow him at jtcochran.com or@joeycochran.